IMYashAgrawal/IDS_DDoS/README.md

 # IDS_DDoS
-Intrusion Detection System for DDoS attack using Decision Tree.
+Intrusion Detection System for DDoS attack using machine learning alrogithm.

-I made an IDS for a DDos Attack using a Machine Learning Algorithm.
-I Have used the dataset from Kaggle named DDoS SDN dataset.
-The accuracy that I got is 100%.
-Even the recall and precision are also 100%.
+Accuracy, precision and recall is 100%

-I have attached the synopsis, report, and even the presentation along with the dataset and code.
+Synopsis, report and ppt is also uploaded.

 Link of dataset:- https://www.kaggle.com/datasets/aikenkazin/ddos-sdn-dataset/data